Teens are eating their way to heart disease

 That's according to data from the American Heart Association.

-“Teenagers are eating very similar to the way their parents are.
-Clearly they are not eating enough fruits, vegetables and whole grains,” said Dr. Felicia Stoler, Registered Dietitian and Exercise Physiologist with the New Jersey Dietetic Association.
-“Clearly, they are eating a lot of junk, high fat and a lot of diet products, which is not helping them improve their health outcome.”
+"Teenagers are eating very similar to the way their parents are.
+Clearly they are not eating enough fruits, vegetables and whole grains," Dr. Felicia Stoler, Registered Dietitian and Exercise Physiologist with the New Jersey Dietetic Association, first told New Jersey 101.5 in 2013.
+"Clearly, they are eating a lot of junk, high fat and a lot of diet products, which is not helping them improve their health outcome."

 So, what is a teenager to do?